jheady/base-django-devcontainer/README.md

 Created a script for quick project preparation off this base.

 # Usage
-In order to use this, either clone the repository, then change the name in devcontaner.json, along with the postgres password in the docker-compose yaml.
+In order to use this, either clone the repository, then change the name in devcontaner.json.
 Or use the script project_setup.sh.

 The script project_setup.sh takes a single argument, the name of the new project to develop.
 The script will break if you try to use a new project name with a space in it.

 ```
 ./project_setup.sh new_project
 ```

+Once the new project has been created, change the postgres password in the docker-compose yaml.